2.1 – Setting the context

 - Regulatory Risk

-- Rigidity of the transitional structure
+- The rigidity of the transitional structure

 We will continue referring to the same example in this chapter as well.
 Hence you may want to refresh your understanding of the example quoted in the previous chapter.